shrimpza/shrimpworks/_posts/2006-05-28-php-image-browser-and-download-stats.md

 there's no database or anything, and adding a new image is as simple as dropping the file into your image directory.

-The second script, is a **Download Tracker**:\
+The second script, is a **Download Tracker**:

-Extremely simple again, simply does a count of hits on any file passed to the "file.php" script.
+Extremely simple again, simply does a count of hits on any file passed to the `file.php` script.
 The files can be located anywhere on the system (so if you *really* don't want people getting at your files without going through the counter, they can be outside of your www published path).